-Approximately three seconds after you stop turning the knob, the REV alarm system will automatically enter its next setting mode (step 3 below), in which you can activate or deactivate the buzzer.
+Approximately three seconds after you stop turning the knob, the REV alarm system will automatically enter its next setting mode (step 3 below), in which you can enable or disable the buzzer.

-3. Activate or deactivate the buzzer as desired using the REV setting knob.

-• Turn the knob clockwise (+) to activate the buzzer.
+- 3. Enable or disable the buzzer as desired using the REV setting knob. - Turn the knob clockwise (+) to enable the buzzer.
 The indicator will show "ON", and the buzzer will sound three times.
-With the buzzer activated, engine-speed warnings are given by both the REV indicator light and the buzzer.
+With the buzzer enabled, en-

-• Turn the knob counterclockwise (-) to deactivate the buzzer.
-The indicator will show "- -", and the buzzer will not sound.
-With the buzzer deactivated, engine-speed warnings are given only by the REV indicator light.
+• Turn the knob counterclockwise (-) to disable the buzzer.
+The indicator will show "--", and the buzzer will not sound.
+With the buzzer disabled, enginespeed warnings are given only by the REV indicator light.

 Approximately three seconds after you stop turning the knob, the buzzer will sound once to indicate the end of the setting procedure.
-The indicator will return to showing the outside temperature.
+The indicator will return to showing the ambient temperature.